 !Xaus Lodge opened in July 2007, and with only 24 beds, !Xaus Lodge has generated more than R7,5 million in income for the Gordonia area.
 Owned by the ‡Khomani San and Mier communities, and hailed by tourism authorities as a flagship destination, the economic value of !Xaus Lodge lies in the ethical business principles that generate a steady and growing income for the community owners and the area.
 Winner of the 2010 Imvelo Awards for Responsible Tourism (Best Practice Economic Impact).

-African Ivory Route comprises 10 fascinating destinations in Limpopo Province.
-4 of the camps are in reserves on the western side of Kruger National Park, 4 of the cultural camps are within an hour of Kruger, and 2 camps are in the Waterberg/Blouberg area.
-Each destination comprises 5 x 2-bed units and is owned by it’s local community.
-TFPD’s mandate is to re-develop the destinations to a standard that will attract adventure travellers.
+African Ivory Route comprises 8 fascinating destinations in Limpopo Province.
+2 of the camps are in reserves on the western side of Kruger National Park, 4 of the cultural camps are within an hour of Kruger, and 2 camps are in the Waterberg/Blouberg area.
+Each destination comprises 5 x 2-bed units and is owned by its local community.
+With four of the camps recently revamped, the African Ivory Route offers extraordinary cultural experiences for adventure travelers.

 Witsieshoek Mountain Lodge is an iconic South African destination.
 Started in the 1970s, and owned by the Batlokloa community, the Lodge is a Development Project for TFPD.
 With donor funds committed, the project is currently in a redevelopment phase.
 Current work onsite include both the revamping of the existing infrastructure, as well as the creation of additional facilities.
 Witsieshoek Mountain Lodge is open for business, and is fully booked most week-ends.

 Moonglow Guest House provides 4-Star bed & breakfast accommodation and is situated on the slopes of the mountain overlooking False Bay and Simon’s Town.
 On the Cape Point Route close to the penguins of Boulders and Cape Point, it has easy access to Cape Town.
-Local attractions include a township tour, material printing factory and a seaweed vuvuzela factory.
 Individually decorated rooms are all en-suite and have sea views.
 A full English breakfast is served in the dining room overlooking the bay.